 Help Addiction Recovery Center’s Strategies

-Our detox facilities in Pasadena, CA offer detox with the knowledge that different types of substances can result in a variety of withdrawal symptoms.
+Our detox facilities offer detox with the knowledge that different types of substances can result in a variety of withdrawal symptoms.
 Depressants (for instance, barbiturates, benzodiazepines, and alcohol) normally require a gradual reduction of the drug while at the same time using medication to help with possible:

 - increased blood pressure